It's Rush Lembos serving humanity simply by showing up, even in a blue funk, as I have been in since Friday.

 You're only going to want to talk about yourself when you're with other people.

-You're only going to want to share your own tales of woe and love.
+You're only going to want to share your own tales of woe.

 Nobody wants to hear that.

-But I've been I have been concerned for people that are young over this this quest to just put every aspect of their lives up on various websites on the internet, because what it does say is notice me, notice me, notice me.
+I have been concerned for people that are young over this quest to just put every aspect of their lives up on various websites on the internet, because what it does say is notice me, notice me, notice me.

 But notice you for what?

-Well, fine and dandy, but there's no achievement behind.
+Well, fine and dandy, but there's no achievement behind it.

-So it just it bothers me in the sense that it's not it's not a healthy uh motivation for for people to have.
+So it just, it bothers me in the sense that it's not a healthy motivation for people to have.

-And since I care about young people, and I care that uh you know it like it really it really bothered me.
+And since I care about young people, and I care that it really bothered me.

-Billy and Denton, Texas, is it a blue funk today, he said, because of the news.
+Billy and Denton, Texas, he's in a blue funk today, he said, because of the news.

 We're not being taught about them very much.